Personal Accident Insurance

 • May cover accident-related events, such as: sports injuries, auto accidents, bicycle accidents, broken bones, knee injuries and falls

-With group employee rates, you can get Personal Accident Insurance coverage for less than the cost of your daily medium cup of coffee.1
+With group employee rates, you can get personal accident insurance coverage for less than the monthly cost of a medium cup of coffee every day.2

 Here's how it works: